stepbart/LibraryApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This application was my individual project, created during my big Kodilla Bootcamp.
-It is a back-end app written in REST API, which is prepared to be used as a system for managing a library.
+This application was my individual project, created during Java Developer Plus bootcamp in Kodilla.
+It is a back-end application written in REST API, which is prepared to be used as a system for managing the library.

 <h3 align="left">Technologies:</h3>
 <h4 align="left">✅ Java</h4>